h-yzeng/ITMD-362-Project2/README.md

 # ITMD-362 Project 2: Website Redesign

+## Here is the link to the webpage: https://hzeng9.github.io/itmd362_project2/

 This is our submission repository for project 2 in the ITMD-362 Human-Computer Interaction and Web Design Course.

 The goal of this project is to redesign one of the worst-designed websites.
 In this case, we selected https://www.worldialogue.org/ as the website to redesign as the original website was made using Wix years ago without any proper design and program structuring.